EthanTolson/Data_Structures_With_Python/1-Queue.md

             # The first item in the queue gets returned
             return self.queue.pop(0)

+    def size(self):
+        # Returns the size of the queue
+        return self.length

     def empty(self):
         # Returns true if the queue is empty
         return self.length <= 0